Mirrorlkj/Collecting-and-Analyzing-Data-From-the-Web/README.md

-# hw08 Kejing Li
+# Collecting and Analyzing Data From the Web

 ## Introduction

-The assignment consists of two parts.
+The repo consists of two parts.

 * The first part focuses on exploring the relationship between population density and average life expectancy.
 * The second part uses the API to obtain Near Earth Asteroid Information from NASA and demonstrates the relationship between absolute magnitude and Potentially Hazardous Asteroid.